modbas/mad76/README.md

 -   MAD76 Driving Stack is implemented as software components in middleware ROS2 (<https://docs.ros.org/en/iron/index.html>)

+-   MAD76 Driving Stack consists of the following software components:

     -   Computer Vision reads in frames from topview camera and detects cars by ArUco markers